December 2015 ~ Frenchy Bits

 Day 1923 ~ Getting CloserDecember 21st, 2015

-Nana's still on her way, although we haven't heard from them in a couple days.
+Anna's still on her way, although we haven't heard from them in a couple days.
 Assume the Spot device is not sending properly again.
-Nina, on the other hand, flew to Antigua on Saturday and should arrive in Deshaies, Guadeloupe, this evening with our friends.
+Emma, on the other hand, flew to Antigua on Saturday and should arrive in Deshaies, Guadeloupe, this evening with our friends.

-Where's Nana?
+Where's Anna?
 After five days at sea, they pulled into Portsmouth, Dominica, for a quick rest.

 Day 1924 ~ Family ReunionDecember 22nd, 2015